Fentanyl (Absorbed through the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD, apnea), slow heartbeat, stomach or bowel problems, pancreas or gallbladder problems, or a history of head injury, brain tumor, depression, seizures, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD, apnea, sleep apnea), adrenal problems, low blood pressure, pancreas or gallbladder problems, slow heartbeat, stomach or bowel problems, or a history of head injury, brain tumor, depression, seizures, or alcohol or drug abuse.

 - Do not breastfeed while using this medicine.